Cat28279/password-generator-app/README.md

 # password-generator-app
-Password Generator App I have used the Python Tkinter package to create an app that helps you quickly generate strong passwords and store them in a text file.
+Password Generator App
+I have created this app in PyCharm using the Python Tkinter package.
+This password generator app helps you quickly generate strong passwords and store them in a text file.